SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 >
 > This was an interesting observation.
 Scrum relies on self-organization as well as simple, guiding rules.
 Which is more applicable to coordinate and scale projects?
 I’ve tried both and found that the proper solution depends on the complexity involved.
 When the complexity is so great that self-organization doesn’t occur quickly enough, simple rules help the organization reach a timely resolution.
 If self-organization occurs in a timely manner, I prefer to rely on it because management is unlikely to devise adaptations as frequently or well as the Team can.
 Sometimes the ScrumMaster can aid self-organization by devising a few simple rules, but it is easier for the ScrumMaster to overdo it than not do enough.

+Ken's CSM training materials and online discourse from this time on reflect his growing realization that the Scrum Master should have no authority over the team.

 ### The Disavowal
-Ken's CSM training materials from this time on reflect his growing understanding that the Scrum Master should have no authority over the team.

-At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums and soon all but one slide about it disappeared from his training deck.
+At a Scrum Gathering (probably Stockholm in late 2007), Ken publicly disavowed Scrum of Scrums.
+Soon all but one slide about it disappeared from his training deck.
 In a discussion group many years later, Mike Beedle expressed regret for the Black Book's recommendation of using Scrum Masters as team representatives.

-In 2008, Jeff Sutherland reappeared on the scene.
+In 2008, Craig Larman and Bas Vodde wrote in _Scaling Lean & Agile Development_:
+> The most common misconception regarding the SoS is the assumption that it is the best or only way to hold a coordination meeting in Scrum.
+The SoS seemed a reasonable idea when first proposed (based on limited experiments), but there are alternatives that people now realize may work better..."

 ## Why Scrum of Scrums Continues 16 Years After The Problems Are Known And 10 Years After Ken Disowned it

 My theory is that Scrum of Scrums is like a bad song we can't get out of our heads.
-Other influential people (including Mike Cohn and  Jeff Sutherland) kept teaching it and writing about it because Scrum had so few concrete answers for organizations with more than 11 people.
+I think other influential people (including Mike Cohn and  Jeff Sutherland) kept promoting it because we had so few agreed answers for organizations with more than 11 people.
 Scrum of Scrums is not in the *Scrum Guide*, but it is built in the two top-marketed "big box" approaches to scaling.
 It's semi-discouraged in LeSS (the less marketed approach to scaling) because we keep finding alternatives that are better at increasing an organization's ability to learn and adapt.

 * * *